Democracy Day : 5 Minutes of Democracy

 Being the Glass City, I’d suggest another glass museum.
 But, while we may be able to afford to do the same thing over and over again, I suspect that “democracy” might not be able to afford the transparency of a glass museum.
 Either way, we should have lots of windows to accommodate all of those beloved window dressings of which our politicians are so fond.

-Well, you get the picture…well, OK, in museums you can't get the actual picture.
-But…I trust that there will be a reasonable facsimile available for sale in the shop.
+Well, you get the picture…well, OK, in museums you can’t get the actual picture.
+But…I trust that there will be a reasonable facsimile available for sale in the gift shop.
 And remember, there are only 365 shopping days until next democracy day.
-But be patient, very patient in this sick system.
+But be patient, very patient in this sick political system.

 Oh victims of corporatocracy, be patient, I have come to save the day!